WilliamRaynaut/Context-aware-Approach-for-Workflow-Recommendation/README.md

 # Context-aware-Approach-for-Workflow-Recommendation

 Listings for the paper :

-Julien Aligon, William Raynaut, Philippe Roussille, Chantal Soule-Dupuy,and Nathalie Valles-Parlangeau.
-2017.
-A Context-aware Approach for Workflow Recommendation.
-Submitted to the 20th International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP 2018).
+A Context-aware Approach for Workflow Recommendation Julien Aligon, William Raynaut, Philippe Roussille, Chantal Soule-Dupuy,and Nathalie Valles-Parlangeau

+Submitted to the ACM SIGKDD 2018 Conference on Knowledge Discovery & Data Mining.